vacuumlabs/firebase-transactions/README.md

 A: Although it probably is against Firebase religion, there is almost no negative when using Firebase-Transactions.
-One thing to note is that transactional changes are present on the client asynchronously - you won't observe them in the same event loop as you submit the transaction.
+One thing to note is that transactional changes are present on the client asynchronously - you won't observe them in the same event loop you submit the transaction.
 In other words, you should prepare your app for being in 'transaction submitted, awaiting results' state.

 Q: Why don't Firebase guys does not give their users such nice transactional behavior, if it is possible?

 A: I don't get that either.
-My guess is, they are trying to promote no-server style of doing apps and this violates the vision - you have to have server that runs your transactions.
-Since I don't see this as a burden, I'm happy with this solution.
+My guess is, they are trying to promote no-server style of doing apps and this violates the vision as with this solution you have to run this server somewhere.
+Alternatively, you could submit the transaction handler to your Firebase settings but that would probably create more complexity.

 ## License